ToposInstitute/RelationalThinking-Book/chp6-dpo.md

 :::

-We will talk more about "finding a good match" once the algorithm to perform the deletion specification is set up.
+We will talk more about "finding a good match" once the algorithm to perform the deletion rule is set up.

 ### Performing deletion

-[Message: Tell deletion is computing pushout compelements]

-We are given a deletion specification, a host graph and a match for the search pattern in the host graph.
-As before, let us begin by making a diagram of the information we have.
+We now have a deletion rule, a host graph and a match for `Find` in the host graph.
+As before, let us draw a diagram of all the information we have:

 ```{image} assets/Ch6/remove-1.png
 :alt: Whoopsy!